AP-CSA-JAVA/CSA_JAVA-Course/README.md

 ![Cornell_Notes_Sample](https://github.com/AP-CSA-JAVA/CSA_JAVA-Course/assets/12989939/6123fb06-f099-4e9e-be37-dab810a49f6d)

-The Cornell method was developed in the 1950s by Professor Walter Pauk at Cornell University [1].
+The Cornell method was developed in the 1950s by Professor Walter Pauk at Cornell University.
 It is recommended by many universities because of its usefulness and flexibility.
 This method is simple to use for capturing notes, is helpful for defining priorities, and is a very helpful study tool.

 The Cornell method follows a very specific format that consists of four boxes: a header, two columns, and a footer.

 The header is a small box across the top of the page.
 In it you write identification information like the course name and the date of the class.
 Underneath the header are two columns: a narrow one on the left (no more than one-third of the page) and a wide one on the right.
 The wide column, called the “notes” column, takes up most of the page and is used to capture your notes using any of the methods outlined earlier.
 The left column, known as the “cue” or “recall” column, is used to jot down main ideas, keywords, questions, clarifications, and other notes.
 It should be used both during the class and when reviewing your notes after class.
 Finally, use the box in the footer to write a summary of the class in your own words.
 This will help you make sense of your notes in the future and is a valuable tool to aid with recall and studying.

-**Using Index Cards for the Cornell Method**

-Some students like to use index cards to take notes.
-They actually lend themselves quite well to the Cornell method.
-Use the “back” or lined side of the card to write your notes in class.
-Use one card per key concept.
-The “front” unlined side of the card replaces the left hand “cue” column.
-Use it after class to write keywords, comments, or questions.
-When you study, the cards become flash cards with questions on one side and answers on the other.
-Write a summary of the class on a separate card and place it on the top of the deck as an introduction to what was covered in the class.
-“I used to tape my lecture classes so I could fill in my sketchy notes afterwards.
+> “I used to tape my lecture classes so I could fill in my sketchy notes afterwards.
 Now that I’m using the Cornell system, my notes are complete and organized in much less time.
 And my regular five-minute reviews make learning almost painless.
-No more taping and listening twice.”

-— A student at Southern Methodist University
+No more taping and listening twice.”     — A student at Southern Methodist University

-You will have noticed that all methods end with the same step: reviewing your notes as soon as possible after class.
-Any review of your notes is helpful (reading them, copying them into your computer, or even recasting them using another note-taking method).
-But THINK!
-Make your review of notes a thoughtful activity, not a mindless process.
+All note-taking methods end with the same step: <mark>reviewing your notes as soon as possible after class.</mark> Any review of your notes is helpful (reading them, copying them onto your computer, or even recasting them using another note-taking method). **But THINK!** Make your review of notes a thoughtful activity, not a mindless process.
 When you review your notes, think about questions you still have and determine how you will get the answers.
 (From the next class?
 Studying with a friend?
 Looking up material in your text or on the net?)
 Examine how the material applies to the course; make connections with notes from other class sessions, with material in your text, and with concepts covered in class discussions.
 Finally, it’s fun to think about how the material in your notes applies to real life.
 Consider this both at the very strategic level (as in “What does this material mean to me in relation to what I want to do with my life?”) as well as at a very mundane level (as in, “Is there anything cool here I can work into a conversation with my friends?”).

-#### Instructor Handouts
+#### Teacher Handouts

-Some instructors hand out or post their notes or their PowerPoint slides from their lectures.
-These handouts should never be considered a substitute for taking notes in class.
+Some Teachers hand out or post their notes or their PowerPoint slides.
+These handouts should <u>*never*</u> be considered a substitute for taking notes in class.
 They are a very useful complement and will help you confirm the accuracy of your notes, but they do not involve you in the process of learning as well as your own notes do.
 After class, review your notes with highlighter in hand and mark keywords and ideas in your notes.
 This will help you write a summary of the class in your own words.

 ### General Tips on Note-Taking

-Regardless of what note-taking method you choose, there are some note-taking habits you should get into for all circumstances and all courses:
+Regardless of what note-taking method you use, there are some note-taking habits you should get into for all circumstances and all courses:

 1.	**Be prepared:** Make sure you have the tools you need to do the job.
 If you are using a notebook, be sure you have it with you and that you have enough paper.
 Also be sure to have your pen (as well as a spare) and perhaps a pen with different-coloured ink to use for emphasis.
 If you are taking notes on your laptop, make sure the battery is charged!
 Select the application that lends itself best to your style of note-taking.
 Microsoft Word works very well for outline notes, but you might find taking notes in Excel to work best if you are working within the Cornell method.
 (It’s easier to align your thoughts in the cue or recall column to your notes in the right column.
 Just be sure you keep one idea per row!)